Exhibitions at Montréal museums in Winter 2026: must see art, culture and history

 Over at the Jardin botanique, in addition to the carnivorous plants, visitors can admire superb passionflowers and begonias in full bloom, and see fruit growing on banana, carambola, jackfruit and papaya trees, daily in the greenhouses.

 The Biodôme takes visitors through the five ecosystems of the Americas.
-The Biodôme is a huge crowd-pleaser.
+The Biodôme is a huge crowd-pleaser, especially with children.

 The renovated Insectarium is the first museum in North America where you can observe so many species of insects live – some roaming freely – and naturalized in one place.

-Located in Parc Jean-Drapeau on Île Sainte-Hélène, the environmental museum Biosphere is temporarily closed to the public from September 15 to November 17 for major upgrades to improve the facilities.
-When it reopens, the Biosphere presents the North American premiere of the exhibition Transform: Designing the Future of Energy which runs to December 31.
+Located in Parc Jean-Drapeau on Île Sainte-Hélène, the Biosphere environmental museum presents the North American premiere of the exhibition Transform: Designing the Future of Energy which runs to April 30.

 Purchasing fixed-time tickets online is highly recommended.